icedice/SnowplowDeployments/snowplow_tsv_to_parquet/README.md

 If some of the jobs fail you can retry them from here.
 If multiple fail, you can remove them from the queue and run the script again.

 ![AWS Batch dashboard](readme_aws_batch_dashboard.png "AWS Batch dashboard")

+# Test resources modified on save
+IntelliJ has a weird setting where it will strip whitespace in files when you save.
+This is a problem when working with the test resources which may end in several tabs.

+If you touch the test resources with this setting enabled, the tests may fail. `CTRL+A` and search for `Strip trailing spaces on Save:` and set it to `None`.